Sign In

 Can social media and the media stop crimes from happening?

 Sometimes, social media and the media can help stop crimes from happening.
-They can tell people about ways to be safe and share important information with the police.
+They can tell people about ways to be safe and share important information with the .
 By working together, people can make their communities safer.

 Are there bad things about social media and the media and crime?